dmorse/pscf/doc/user-man/compile-cmake.rst

 In this case, you must use the "sudo" command to apply the command with "super-user" or administrator privileges, and you will be prompted for your password.
-No -DCMAKE_INSTALL_PREFIX=" option is required in this case, however, because /usr/local is the default installation that will be use by cmake if no alternative is specified.
+No "-DCMAKE_INSTALL_PREFIX=" option is required in this case, however, because /usr/local is the default installation that will be use by cmake if no alternative is specified.